Dre Campbell Farm

 6. Get Rid of Weeds

 Weeds can attract these bugs as well.
-They will likely stick around to eat the leaves of your weeds, lay their eggs, and multiply, which will cause them to bother your crops.
+Leaf-footed bugs will likely stick around to eat the leaves of your weeds, lay their eggs, and multiply.

 7. Prune Your Trees

 Leaf-footed bugs love to eat the leaves of certain plants and fruit trees, like tomatoes and pomegranates.
-As a result, it is important to prune the branches on these trees to keep them away.
+As a result, it is essential to prune the branches on these trees to help keep these pests away.

-Taking care of your trees can also help you notice where the pesky insects are, so they can be removed.
+Get out a garden tool like a pruning shear or scissors and focus on getting branches close to the ground.
+Pruning your trees can also help you notice where the pesky insects are hiding so they can be removed.

 8. Natural Predators